Kedhareswer/thesisflow-ai/docs/tokens.md

 This document describes the token accounting model, relevant database objects, RPC functions, and HTTP API endpoints.

 ## Overview
-- Token quotas are tracked per user with daily and monthly limits.
+- Token quotas are tracked per user with monthly limits only.
 - All deductions/refunds are performed atomically inside Postgres functions (RPC), eliminating race conditions.
 - Operations are idempotent when a stable `Idempotency-Key` is provided.
 - Server routes authenticate via a centralized `requireAuth` helper that accepts Bearer header, query token, or Supabase cookies.